souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ##  Algebraic Data Types (ADT)

-Alebraic Data Types are extended versions of records, which permit several type shapes for an ADT.
+Algebraic Data Types are extended versions of records, which permit several type shapes for an ADT.
 Each shape in the ADT we call a branch.
 A branch is defined similar to a record, however, it has a unique branch identifier.

 A record-type is defined as follows,
 ```prolog